Criminal lawyers discussing a case in Edmonton

 If both parties reach an agreement in appeals court, this usually ends the judicial process.

-Are You Ready to File An Appeal in Edmonton or Fort McMurray?
+Are You Ready to File An Appeal in Alberta?

-Criminal appeal practice is a highly specialised and complex area of criminal law.
+Criminal appeal practice is a highly specialized and complex area of criminal law.

-Few criminal law firms conduct appeals because of its demanding timelines, rigid filing rules, and the significant preparation time involved to argue an appeal
+Few criminal law firms conduct appeals because of their demanding timelines, rigid filing rules, and the significant preparation time involved in arguing an appeal

 Frequently Asked Questions About Criminal Appeals in Alberta